How to Give Feedback to Poor Performing or Difficult People

 - Experience as a leader or manager in a small to large company

-Many leaders, managers, and supervisors do a poor job of confronting problem performance or behavior.
+Many leaders, managers, and supervisors do a poor job of giving feedback or confronting problem performance or behavior.
 Doing so is challenging and it often seems easier to ignore or side-step sensitive issues hoping they’ll go away.
 Unfortunately they don’t.
-Problems fester and the employees who fail to meet expectations become a toxic influence on their coworkers and drag down the morale or performance of the majority.
+Problems fester and the difficult people who fail to meet expectations become a toxic influence on their coworkers and drag down the morale or performance of the majority.

-Therefore, developing the confidence and ability to speak respectfully, candidly, and yet firmly to poor performing people is a necessary skill for any leader, supervisor or manager and a necessary ingredient for building a great organization.
+Therefore, developing the confidence and ability to have difficult conversations and offer honest feedback to poor performing people is a necessary skill for any leader, supervisor or manager and a necessary ingredient for building a great organization.

 The purpose of this course is to teach you how.
 You'll learn how to set and communicate your expectations and then hold people accountable.
-You'll also learn a proven, 7-step strategy for confronting difficult or non-compliant employees.
+You'll also learn a proven, 7-step strategy for giving feedback to difficult or non-compliant people.
 I'll illustrate these concepts with multiple case studies and scenarios that will help you learn and apply these strategies to your current relationships with your employees.

-By watching this performance management course, you will be able to:
+By watching this course on how to give feedback, you will be able to:

 Build trust and goodwill